googleworkspace/solutions/timesheets/README.md

 1. Create a copy of the sample [Timesheets Responses][sheet-link] Google Sheet.
 1. Create a copy of the sample [Employee Weekly Timesheet Form][form-link].
-1. Once you've received responses, on your Google Form hit **Edit > View Summary***.
+1. Once you've received responses, on your Google Form hit **Edit > View Summary**.
 Click the three summary dots in the top right corner, and click on **Select Response Destination** from the drop-down.
 1. Select the new Google Sheet you just created (the copy of the given sheet).
     The Form responses will now appear in this sheet.
-1. Inside of the selected Sheet, a dialog box will appear and tell you that the script requires authorization.
+1. Inside of the selected sheet, a dialog box will appear and tell you that the script requires authorization.
 Read the authorization notice and continue.
 1. You will see a new **Timesheets** menu.
 Click it and select **Column Setup**.
 You will now see columns for weekly pay values, approval status, and notified status.
-1. You will notice that the WEEKLY PAY column is full of values - these were calculated upon setup, so the work is taken care of for you.
+1. You will notice that the **WEEKLY PAY** column is full of values - these were calculated upon setup, so the work is taken care of for you.
-1. Use the drop down values of the 'APPROVAL' column to either approve or disapprove each employee’s weekly pay.
+1. Use the drop down values of the **APPROVAL** column to either approve or disapprove each employee’s weekly pay.
 1. Click on **Timesheets > Notify Employees** in order to auto-send emails to every employee notifying them of their approval status.
-You will see the values in the 'NOTIFIED' column change.
+You will see the values in the **NOTIFIED** column change.

 [sheet-link]: https://docs.google.com/spreadsheets/d/17NJu4XTUsfCVPYHSqBCDGYDxJoADfwj2HP0QRD4-ihc/copy
 [form-link]: https://docs.google.com/forms/u/1/d/1WzMCjbM_HPl7NGvix5SCruhVky6ZoZ5Xq-3maC8UH9E/copy